PGO

 Calculate the average of two input signals.

-Unipolar Modulator
+Unipolar Modulation

 Weighted Mixer